nwheels-io/NWheels/README.md

   - built-in support for DevOps procedures and easy integration with application lifecycle management
 - **Get more for doing less**.
 For instance:
   - code domain model, logic, and conceptual UI - and get whole layers such as UI apps, data persistence, and REST/backend APIs, automatically implemented by conventions.
+  - use Information Security building block domain - and get user account management, authentication, and common user stories like 'confirm email' and 'change password', out of the box.
-  - define authorization rules - and have them automatically enforced through all application layers
+  - define access control rules for different user profiles - and have them transparently enforced through all application layers, including access to both operations and data.
   - define semantic logging messages - and get automatic metric collection, thresholds, circuit breakers, and alerts
 - **Proven architectures, approaches, and patterns, for dramatically less effort on your side**.
 To name a few:
   - micro-services